HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 	- **IPC**: These are requirements that explore interprocess communication

 **Rules for the Scheduling of Requirements**
+	- The project is a team work.
+Important design decisions (e.g., with impact in the architecture or futures developments) must be discussed and taken as a group.
+	- Each Feature Increment must is to be developed individually.
-	- Features that are mandatory are required to be developed by the team.
+	- Features that are mandatory are required to be developed.
+	- Some features may be dependent on others.
+Students must make sure that dependent features are ready and, if not, develop the required functionality.
 	- When a Feature is started it must be completed, i.e., all the three functional increments must be developed.

 ## 5.1 Core